 Pull up a stool at the White Elephant Beer Company

 White Elephant Beer Company is the perfect place to hang out in Mount Airy.
 They sell excellent beers and ciders—both at the bar and to take home—from around the world and, of course, across North Carolina.
-As of January 2018, they are brewing a selection of IPAs, stouts, and other craft beers available in the bar.
+They also brew a selection of their own IPAs, stouts, and other craft beers.

 What really sets the White Elephant Beer Company apart, though, is its fun and welcoming atmosphere.
 Within five minutes of sitting down, three locals were chatting with us, offering recommendations, and singing the praises of their town.
 We missed out on the weekly Trivia Night but got to listen to the weekly Beer and Banjos meet up, which was as full of laughter and great music as you might imagine.
 Make sure it’s on your list when you visit Mount Airy.